 Generates HTML code to add to a website or web page that will display the cockpit.

 3.2.5 Cockpit - Share

-If you wish to share the report with other users, head over to your workspace in the Analysis section.
+If you wish to share the report with other users, head over your personal folder in the document browser.